euskhan/layer2attacks/README.md

 It will send random ARP messages (as many times as you specify).
 - DNS hijacking attack : "./DNSHijacker [<IP addr answered> [<IP addr to target/victim>]]>"

-Both arguments are optional, but if you define specific target/victim (it means 2nd option), you need to define first argument.
+Both variables are optional, but if you define specific target/victim (it means 2nd option), you need to define first variable.
-The first argument is the IP address to where you redirect your victims.
+The first variable is the IP address to where you redirect your victims.
 By default it is 79.123.223.60 (Duzce Univercity's website).
-The second one is the IP address of your victim, if you want it to be a unique person on the network.
+The second one is the IP address of your Victim/Target
 ARP spoofing attack : "./ARPspoofing <IP addr>"

 It will send gratuitous ARP with the specified IP address on link layer broadcast, until stop with "CTRL+C".